jchatel/quickmail-next-docs/integrations/connect-quickmail-mcp.md

 You'll sign in with your regular QuickMail account, so there's no need to create or paste an API key.

-## How to connect QuickMail's MCP to Claude?
+## How to connect QuickMail's MCP to Claude

 **Step 1.** Go to Claude Settings → Connectors → +Add → Add custom connector